8/7/2024

 speaker

-Good morning.
-Thank you for taking our question.
-You previously talked about, I think, 3 to 4 percent price realization this year after I think it was 2 percent in the first quarter.
+Hey, good morning.
+Hi, good morning.
+Thanks for taking our question.
+You'd previously talked about, I think, 3% to 4% price realization this year after, I think it was 2% in the first quarter.
 So could you speak to what it was in 2Q and if you're thinking about that number any differently?
-Yeah,

 speaker

-in Q2 it was about the same in Q1 with that roughly 3 percent.
-And going into the back half, I mean we're continuing to do price increases because we're lapping a price increase last year.
+Yeah, in Q2, it was about the same in Q1 with that roughly 3%.
+And going into the back half, I mean, we're continuing to do you know, price increases because we're lapping a price increase last year.
 It's just what's great is we've started that process of being more strategic about it.
-And so same pricing but just on a different approach on products that are lower volume products that have higher cost to serve.
-We feel will not impact the consumer as much given that our high runners, we don't feel like can sustain a price increase at this time.
+And so, you know, same pricing but just on a different approach on products that, you know, are lower volume products that higher cost to serve and we feel will not impact the consumer as much given that our high runners, you know, we don't feel like can sustain a price increase at this time.

 speaker

-That makes sense.
-Could you help us bucket out, I guess, the drivers of the gross margin as mentioned in the second quarter?
+Got it.
+Makes sense.
+Could you help us bucket out, I guess, the drivers of the gross margin?
+You mentioned the second quarter.
 Was it pricing, product or channel mix?
-Is it the fixed cost leverage and just how you're thinking about gross margin for the year?
+Is it the fixed cost leverage?
+And just how you're thinking about gross margin for the year.

 speaker

-Yeah, I think there's certainly some fixed cost leverage on the lower sales.
+Yeah, I think there's certainly some fixed cost deleverage on the lower sales.
 Pricing was a part of it because we did some price taking in Q1 that flowed into Q2 over last year.
-And then just our cost to serve initiatives certainly have been really helpful when it comes to the freight piece.
-Freight, returns and allowances and warranty that all impact that have really helped.
-And then a bit of the furlough that we called out as well because the furlough impacts both ops and SG&A.
+And then just our cost-to-serve initiatives certainly have been really helpful when it comes to the freight piece.
+Freight, returns and allowances, and warranty that all impact that have really helped.
+And then a bit of the furlough that we called out as well, because the furlough impacts both ops and SG&A. Got it.

 speaker